Alejando/gatsby-plugin-salesloft-tracker/data/posts/2020-06-11-electron-typescript-react-the-holy-trinity/electron-typescript-react-the-holy-trinity.md

 ```
 yarn add react react-dom
 ```
-Given that you already installed TypeScript, you might want to install @types/react as well
+Given that you already installed TypeScript, you might want to install **@types/react** as well
 ```
 yarn add @types/react @types/react-dom -D
 ```
-You may noticed that you didn’t used the -D when you added react and react-dom, this is due to all your JSX is converted to a syntax similar to React.createElement and hence you would require your app to have React during run time as well.
+You may noticed that you didn’t used the **-D** when you added **react** and **react-dom**, this is due to all your JSX is converted to a syntax similar to React.createElement and hence you would require your app to have React during run time as well.

 ## Webpack